 Some tutors already operate online, but many of the large franchise tutoring businesses are designed for in-person sessions.
 This has resulted in centers having to quickly pivot to online tutoring.

-For centers that have made this adjustment, they’ve depended on two critical technologies.
-The first is virtual meeting software like Zoom, Google Hangouts, or GoToMeeting.
+For centers that have quickly made this adjustment, they’ve depended on two critical technologies.
+The first is virtual meeting software such as Zoom, Google Hangouts, or GoToMeeting.
 These tools allow tutors and students to see each other, which is critical for effective teaching and learning.
 They also provide handy features like screen-sharing, recording, and group sessions.
 The second key technology is online appointment scheduling.
 This allows parents or students to manage their own session schedules.
 They can book, change, or cancel as they wish based on certain rules, such as a maximum number of appointments per week.

 Mathnasium of NE Seattle is one of many Mathnasiums that are using the AppointmentPlus platform for their online scheduling needs.
 Their executive director, Juan Arias, noted, “Because of the simplicity of the software, our customers adapted quickly, allowing them to effortlessly book and manage their own appointments.
 This lets us focus on other areas of the business.”